El Cangri.com

 El Cangri.com is the second studio album by Puerto Rican rapper Daddy Yankee.
-It was released in 2002 by V.I.
-Music.
-The album was a success in Puerto Rico and the Dominican Republic with songs "Latigazo", "Muévete y Perrea", "¡Dimelo!" and "Ella Esta Soltera".
+It was released in 2002 by VI Music.
+The album was a success in Puerto Rico and the Dominican Republic with songs "Latigazo", "Muévete y Perrea", "¡Dimelo!" and "Ella Está Soltera".
 "Latigazo" also received mainstream success in Spanish-language radio stations in Miami and New York City in the United States.
 According to Yankee himself, he manufactured and distributed the record and sold over 50,000 copies.